-Since any unital qubit channel is unitary equivalent to a Pauli channel~\eqref{PAULI} and as discussed at the end of Sec.~\ref{ssec:oper} capacities are invariant under unitary tranformations, it is sufficient to consider the latter.
-As anticipated the classical capacity for these maps equals its one-shot version.
-The fundamental ingredient to achieve this goal is the inequality~(\ref{upperSmin}) derived in Appendix~\ref{BOUNDSCA} (which for this special channel can be shown to be achievable), and the fact that $S_{\min}(\Phi^{\otimes n})$ happens to be additive, i.e., $S_{\min}(\Phi^{\otimes n}) = n S_{\min}(\Phi)$.
+Since any unital qubit channel is unitary equivalent to a Pauli channel~\eqref{PAULI} and, as discussed at the end of Sec.~\ref{ssec:oper}, capacities are invariant under unitary tranformations, it is sufficient to consider the latter.
+As anticipated, the classical capacity for these maps equals its product-state version.
+The fundamental ingredient to achieve this goal is the inequality~(\ref{upperSmin}), derived in Appendix~\ref{BOUNDSCA} (which for this special channel can be shown to be achievable), and the fact that $S_{\min}(\Phi^{\otimes n})$ happens to be additive, i.e., $S_{\min}(\Phi^{\otimes n}) = n S_{\min}(\Phi)$.
 The resulting expression for the classical capacity is then computed as

 where $h$ is the binary Shannon entropy~(\ref{binarysh}) and $\xi$ is the maximum among $|p_0+p_1-p_2-p_3|$, $|p_0-p_1+p_2-p_3|$ and $|p_0-p_1-p_2+p_3|$.
-One may notice that the capacity reaches its maximum value $1$ if and only if $\xi=1$, i.e., when one the probabilities $p_i$ is different from zero (in this case the channel is indeed unitary).
+One may notice that the capacity reaches its maximum value $1$ if and only if $\xi=1$, i.e., when at least two of the probabilities $p_i$ are different from zero.
 Vice-versa the capacity nullify for $\xi=0$, i.e., when $p_i=1/4$ which correspond to a fully depolarizing qubit map sending $\rho$ into the completely mixed state $\openone/2$.
-In a similar way the classical capacity of the depolarizing channel of Eq.~\eqref{DEPOL} can be shown to be
+In a similar way the classical capacity of the qudit depolarizing channel of Eq.~\eqref{DEPOL} can be shown to be

 and the maximum in Eq.~(\ref{oneshotunassist}) is achieved by a set of $d$ equiprobable orthogonal pure states \cite{King03}.
 Moreover, the entanglement-assisted classical capacity $C_{ea}(\Phi)$ is given by the same expression as for $C(\Phi)$ but replacing $d$ with $d^2$.
 A similar expression can be derived for the transpose depolarizing channel of Eq.~\eqref{DEPOLT} which has also been proven to have additive Holevo information \cite{Fannes04,Datta06}.